WANGkevinCUHK/qunzhongwang.github.io/_pages/research.md

 Coming soon, here's our first paper on [theory](https://arxiv.org/abs/2305.16527)

-## Sample Complexity and Optimization of Scientific Machine Learning
+## Scaling Law of Scientific Machine Learning

 How large the sample size and how much computational power are needed to reach a prescribed performance level for a physic problem?